cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/private-cloud-pay-per-use-chargeback.md

 As outlined in the building block [Chargeback via consumption cost allocation](/maturity-model/cost-management/chargeback-via-consumption-cost-allocation.md), pay-per-use is an essential cornerstone of cloud computing.
 It helps balance the freedom to allocate resources dynamically and at any time with an incentive mechanism for consumers to only allocate resources they actually need.
 When offering private cloud platforms such as OpenStack, Cloud Foundry or multi-tenant Kubernetes clusters such as OpenShift, organizations should implement a pay-per-use model for these platforms.

-## Why You Should Implement Private Cloud Chargeback Using Pay-per-Use
+## Why you should implement private cloud chargeback using pay-per-use

 Organizations seeking to successfully implement a hybrid cloud strategy want to offer private and public cloud services to their teams.
 While public cloud vendors offer their services exclusively in a pay-per-use model, private cloud platforms often operate in an on-premise IT environment full of legacy processes like shared cost models.